Dead River Rafting: New England's Biggest Whitewater!

 The Dead River Is New England's Biggest Whitewater

-Watch our 2013 Dead River Release Dates Showcase Video and see what this awesome river has in store for you.
+Watch the action in this Spring Dead River rafting video of the week and see what this awesome river has in store for you.

 Why You’ll Love This River Trip